Coloby/quartz_notes/quartz_content/PublicNotes/Motivation.md

 	- e.g. being at school for the sake of others opinions
 - momentum - consistant **outcomes**
 	- trigghering a positive feedback loop
+	- [[Subconscious]] gives you new ideas & problem solving
+	- Snowballs focus & confidence
 	- daily/weekly thinghy?
 		- 5 vs 6 work days a week is subjective
 			- 5